Longevity Science

 The Approach

 A pragmatic-prospective observational clinical trial.
 Multi-generational by design.
-We measure comprehensively now and follow participants over decades, building the dataset that will allow future researchers to validate biomarkers of aging against actual mortality outcomes.
+We measure comprehensively now and follow participants over decades.
+Our goal is to understand, prospectively and quantitatively, what diagnostic and combination of diagnostic results best predict mortality.

 Why It Matters